danstans/monorepo-demo/README.md

 ## What's inside?

-This turborepo uses [Yarn](https://classic.yarnpkg.com/lang/en/) as a package manager.
-It includes the following packages/apps:
+This turborepo uses [pnpm](https://pnpm.io/) as a package manager.
+This manager utilizes symlinks to reduce the amount of package duplication.
+This can vastly speed up CI times, as installs can often be the culprit to long times.

 ### Apps and Packages